-Halloween costumes can be ridiculously expensive for something that is likely going to get dirty and might never be worn again.
+Halloween costumes can be ridiculously expensive2 for something that is likely going to get dirty and might never be worn again.
 Whether it’s for you or the kids, creating costumes at home will be a big relief for your wallet.
 Check out Pinterest or Google for easy and creative ideas.

 Create your own decorations, too.